keithbuhler/keithbuhler.github.io/Buhler-CV.md

 2. "Reading Great Books in Classical Education," Veritas Academy, 2013.
 3. "The Goodness of the Tao: CS Lewis' *Abolition of Man*," Torrey Academy, 2012.
 4. "Is Vainglory Pride?
 Dorothy Sayers' *Gaudy Night*," Torrey Academy, 2012.
-5. "Does Love Cover a Multitude of Sins?," Hope Academy, 2011.
 6. "Hope and the Cycle of Desire," Hope Academy, 2011.
 7. "The Divided Self," Hephatha Lutheran Church, 2011.
 8. "The Art of Conversation; Conversation with Art," Wheatstone Academy, 2011.